Michaelvll/michaelvll.github.io/_pages/about.md

 ### Research Experience

 #### [SpeechLab](https://speechlab.sjtu.edu.cn/), SJTU
-I am an undergraduate researcher advised by Prof. Kai Yu in SpeechLab, SJTU, from Jul.
+I am an undergraduate researcher advised by Prof. Yanmin Qian and Prof. Kai Yu in SpeechLab, SJTU, from Jul.
 2018 to present.
 * I am focusing on Rich Audio Analysis (RAA), analysis and classification of non-text information with human speech.
 * I designed a data augmentation using variational autoencoder for embedding based speaker verification, submitted to interspeech 2019
 * I implemented a deep coanonical correlation analysis (DCCA) to combine *i*-vector and *x*-vector, which are two kinds of highly complementary embedding of speaker.